Fillers: what are they and are they bad for you?

 Magnesium stearate (lubricant, stabiliser)

 A white powder, often used in the manufacturing process to prevent ingredients from sticking to equipment and machinery.
 Its sole purpose is ensuring higher output and cycle times of product.
 As you can see, not a lot to do with nutrition.
 The European Union and other countries including China, Japan, Australia and New Zealand have permitted the use of Magnesium stearate.
 The United States also granted the ingredient ‘generally recognized as safe status’ (GRAS).
-However, some advocate that long-term exposure to the ingredient should be evaluated, as excessive intake of Magnesium stearate has may have a laxative effect on the gastrointestinal system1.
+However, some advocate that long-term exposure to the ingredient should be evaluated, as excessive intake of Magnesium stearate may have a laxative effect on the gastrointestinal system 1.

 Titanium dioxide

-Hydrogenated Oils: lubricant, stabiliser, binder, bulking agent
+Hydrogenated oils: lubricant, stabiliser, binder, bulking agent

 How Vitl does it differently

 The vast quantity of nutritional information online can be overwhelming, with as much advice being anecdotal as it is based on evidential science.
 Ultimately we have to make informed decisions about what we wish to consume or avoid.
 We hope however that Vitl’s commitment to evidence-based research can reassure you that you know exactly what you’ve bargained for when it comes to using our products.
-Click here to start your free 30-day trial of filler-free, personalised vitamins today!
+Click here to start your free 30-day trial of personalised vitamins today!